 - Nerve damage that slowly gets worse and eventually requires wheelchair use

 When to Contact a Medical Professional

-Call your child's health care provider if your child does not seem to be growing or developing normally.
+Contact your child's provider if your child does not seem to be growing or developing normally.

-See your provider if you plan to have children and you have a family history of Sanfilippo syndrome.
+See your provider if you plan to have children and you have a family history of MPS III.

-Genetic counseling is recommended for couples who want to have children and who have a family history of Sanfilippo syndrome.
-Counseling is also recommended for families who have a child with Sanfilippo syndrome, to help them understand the condition and possible treatments.
+Genetic counseling is recommended for couples who want to have children and who have a family history of MPS III.
 Prenatal testing is available.

 Pyeritz RE.
 Inherited diseases of connective tissue.
-In: Goldman L, Schafer AI, eds.
-Goldman's Cecil Medicine.
-25th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 260.
+In: Goldman L, Cooney KA, eds.
+Goldman-Cecil Medicine.
+27th ed.
+Philadelphia, PA: Elsevier; 2024:chap 239.